-The PASCAL Precision system is intended to repair an insufficient mitral valve via percutaneous reconstruction through tissue approximation.
+The PASCAL Precision system is intended to repair an insufficient mitral and/or tricuspid valve via percutaneous reconstruction through tissue approximation.
+The PASCAL Precision system percutaneously delivers the implant to the valve via a femoral vein access using a transvenous, transseptal (mitral) and transvenous (tricuspid) approach.